Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Jet Li

-The Norn spread is used to plot the crucial elements of past, present, and future, and to reveal the evolution of the situation through the arc of time.
+The Cross spread is used to plot the arc of your life and the forces acting on it.
+It is the most popular spread, giving a very complete view of the situation.
 Ice Runes are most commonly used for questions about struggle, conflict, and achievement.

-The right rune represents the critical element of the future.
+The top rune represents a force that works for you.
 Eoh refers to the Yew tree.
 The Yew does not go dormant and therefore represents endurance.
 Even the wood of the tree is strong, resilient, and pliable - the Yew bends, but does not break.
 The evergreen nature of the Yew is present even in the rune itself, as it cannot be changed even by reversal.
 This rune is historically symbolic of death, but, as in the Tarot and as suggested by the nature of the Yew tree itself, death is seen only as a transmutation of something eternal and unchanging - the spirit.